 And if it helps to reassure you, even most kids who vomit or get dizzy after they hit their heads are kept in hospital overnight for observation and allowed to go home the next day.

-Trust your gut, call your doctor for advice, learn from the experience, and don’t beat yourself up, mama.
-You’re a superhero.
+All you really need to know is: trust your gut, call your doctor for advice, learn from the experience, and don’t beat yourself up, mama.